albertito1985/Briefcase/README.md

 # Briefcase
 ## Description
 This is a project made by me with React.
+Note that almost all the effects are made from scratch.

 ## Run the project
 To run the project